typemill/typemill/content/00-Welcome/02-Get-Help.md

 If you found a bug or if you have a question, then please open a new issue on [GitHub](https://github.com/typemill/typemill/issues).

-Typemill is open source and a one man project right now, so please understand that I cannot provide individual support.
+Typemill is open source and mostly a one man project right now, so please understand that I cannot provide individual support.

 Contributions, donations and feedbacks are always welcome.